FinalLevel/nomos/protocol.md

 ```
 **Example answer:** `OK00000000\n`

-**Update example request:** This request replace an item which has level=level1, sublevel=1 and item key=someItemKey,
+**Update example request:** This request replaces an item which has level=level1, sublevel=1 and item key=someItemKey,
-the item data is "1234567890", but if the same value had been put into the storage before it would only update lifetime
+the item data is "1234567890", but if the same value was put into the storage before it would only update lifetime
 of the previous item.
 ```
 V01,U,level1,1,someItemKey,3600,10\n